elastx/elx-docs/content/en/docs/dbaas/life-cycle-management.md

 ---
-title: "Life-cycle Management and Upgrade"
+title: "Life-cycle Management and Upgrades"
 description: "Keeping your datastores up to date"
 weight: 2
 alwaysopen: true